Kodaks/Kodoks

 occasionally performed ballads, like the doo-wop inspired "Stay Where You Are,"

-lines of "Western Movies."
+songs along the lines of "Western Movies."

 Their biggest success in the novelty realm was their remake of "Big Boy Pete,"